Injured cyclist secures compensation after car just drives off

 “Happy ending after three months of pain”

-Our personal injury solicitors pursued the injury claim and received an offer from MIB.
-Our specialist solicitors felt this was a little low and on our advice, our client decided to reject the offer.
+We pursued the injury claim and received an offer from MIB.
+However, we felt this was a little low and on our advice, our client decided to reject the offer.

 MIB came back not long after with a higher offer which Margaret happily accepted, shortly before Christmas.